 Combine white sugar, brown sugar, cinnamon, ginger, baking powder, salt, baking soda, nutmeg, cloves, vanilla, and eggs in the bowl of a stand mixer fitted with the whisk attachment.
 Mix on low to moisten, then increase to medium and whip until thick and fluffy, about 8 minutes.
 Meanwhile, whisk together all-purpose and whole wheat flours.
 Drizzle in the brown butter in a steady stream, then reduce speed to low and add the flours.
 Once smooth, fold in shredded carrots and pecans with a flexible spatula.

 Divide batter between the prepared cake pans, about 33 ounces each.
-If you don't have three pans, the remaining batter can be held at room temperature up to 3 hours.
+If you don't have 3 pans, the remaining batter can be held at room temperature up to 3 hours (see notes).
 Bake until cakes are golden, about 45 minutes.
 A toothpick inserted into the center will have a few crumbs still attached, and your fingertip will leave a slight indentation in the puffy crust.